-Computer vision is an Artificial Intelligence (AI) technology that enables computer systems to perform tasks that require visual perception.
-This means that computer vision can help a computer system mimic human sight.
-It can be used in different applications such as computer security surveillance, manufacturing line quality inspection, cars, drones and robots navigation, medical imaging diagnosis, or automated retail stores.
+Computer vision is a field of Artificial Intelligence (AI) technology that enables computer systems to perform tasks that require visual perception.
+In simpler terms, computer vision helps a system mimic human sight.
+It’s typically used in different visual applications such as computer security surveillance, manufacturing line quality inspection, cars, drones and robots navigation, medical imaging diagnosis, or automated retail stores.

-Let’s explore a couple of basic computer vision applications, along with some examples of enterprise use cases.
+Let’s explore a couple of basic computer vision applications, along with some examples of enterprise use cases for computer vision.

-Object detection is computer technology used for locating an object or objects within an image or a video frame from a video source.
-Object Detection is one of the computer vision technologies used to automatically identify instances of semantic objects in natural scene images.
-To detect an object means to estimate its location relative to other objects within some framework model.
+Object detection is used for locating an object or objects within an image or a video frame from a video source.
+Object detection is one of the computer vision technologies used to automatically identify instances of semantic objects in natural scene images.
+To detect an object means to estimate its location relative to other objects within a framework model.

-This is a common computer vision application used across industries.
-Farm businesses, for example, can use it to find weeds, damaged plants, or other problems in photos of their field, saving them significant time and costs.
-With this ML model, they can spray for weeds only in affected areas rather than the entire field.
+This is a common computer vision use case used across industries.
+For example, farmers use AI solutions with models trained for object detection to find weeds, damaged plants, or other problems in photos of their field, saving them significant time and money.
+This type of machine learning model allows for more efficiency within crop growing, such as the ability to spray weeds only in affected areas rather than the entire field.

-To train an algorithm to do this, the ML team will need to first gather their dataset — images of the field — and have an expert botanist or agronomist label them by hand.
-These annotated images can then be fed into the algorithm to train it.
+In order to properly train a model for object detection, AI teams will need to first gather their dataset — images of the field — and have an expert botanist or agronomist label them by hand.
+These annotated images are then fed into the algorithm to train it.
 To achieve the level of accuracy required to allow farming businesses to rely on the model, the algorithm will likely need to be trained over several iteration cycles.

 Object detection is often used in tandem with many other computer vision applications, including:

-An object segmentation model tells the computer to examine every pixel in an image and classify it based on whether it belongs to a specific object.
+Image segmentation examines every pixel in an image and classifies it based on whether it belongs to a specific object.
 This creates a mask that defines the exact shape of the object, rather than encompassing the object in a box.
-Image segmentation is useful when it’s important not only to identify an object, but also the shape or orientation of the object.
+Object segmentation is particularly useful when it’s important not only to identify an object but also the shape or orientation of the object.

-One example of object segmentation is an insurance use case, where a computer vision model evaluates buildings and their surroundings in an aerial image to assess risk and damage.
-In this case, it’s important for the model to “see” the exact shape of an object — say, a collapsed wall — rather than identify the object with a bounding box.
+One example of image segmentation is an insurance use case, where a computer vision model evaluates buildings and their surroundings in an aerial image to assess risk and damage.
+In this case, it’s important for the model to detect the exact shape of an object — say, a collapsed wall — rather than identify the object with a bounding box.

-With a model that accurately identifies this data, the enterprise would be able to ensure that a person who has mentioned in their profile that they dislike floral prints, for example, would never see a floral print in their recommendations.
-A more complex version of this algorithm might be trained to categorize apparel further down to the type of fabric, style (such as a button down vs. a t-shirt), what other pieces in the catalog it might be paired with, and more.
+A more complex version of this computer vision model would be trained to categorize apparel further down to the type of fabric, style (such as a button-down compared to a v-neck shirt), what other pieces in the catalog it might be paired with, and more.

 For example, a machine learning model being trained to identify and assess the ripeness of bananas might use an ontology like this:

-Categorizing every item pictured in a dataset usually ends up being more complicated than it sounds.
-The team needs to consider:
+Categorizing every item pictured in a dataset is more complicated than it sounds.
+The team needs to take the following into consideration:

-One of the best impact-for-cost actions an ML team can take to improve a model is to iterate and update the annotations, ontology, and labeling guidelines, to fine tune the outputted training data, while they train and iterate on the model itself.
+One of the best impact-for-cost actions an AI team can take to improve model performance is by iterating and updating the annotations, ontology, along with labeling guidelines, to fine tune the outputted training data, while they train and iterate on the model itself.